 The best time to stay in a vacation rental in Matakana

 Matakana has four distinct seasons; however, note that since Matakana is in the southern hemisphere, summer is from December to February and winter is from June to August.
 One of the best times to book an accommodation in Matakana is during the summer, which offers pleasant weather with mild temperatures and little to no rainfall.
 The city organizes several events in the summer, including food and beer festivals and a Vibes in the Vineyard music festival.

 Spring and autumn bring color to Matakana’s natural landscape.
 During spring, you’ll want to catch the cherry blossom blooms in Matakana Village, while in autumn, experience the changing fall foliage in Puhoi Village.
 These seasons also have cold spells, so you’ll want to pack layers if you visit Matakana during this time.
 Although Matakana receives more rain in the winter, the temperatures remain fairly mild, making it an enjoyable time to explore the hiking trails here.

-What are the top things to do in Matakana?
+Top things to do in Matakana

 Matakana Village Farmers Market

 The riverside farmers market in Matakana Village is open Saturdays from the mornings through early afternoons.
 You’ll find fresh local produce here, as well as products made from ingredients sourced in the region such as honey, coffee, olive oil, and baked goods.
 There are also stalls serving up full meals, including burgers and brunch, and you’ll be able to sample some locally made cider and wine, as well.
 Live music performances happen every weekend and there is a playground for kids to explore.
 The market is zero-waste, so be sure to bring your own bags.